What is the Nominal GDP?

 - Easy to understand: It is easy to understand.
 If you look at the nominal gross domestic product of two consecutive years, you would be able to tell just by a glance which year is more productive for the country.
 But the economists don’t think this way.
 They want to go deep within the productivity of the country.
 That’s why they prefer real GDP instead of nominal GDP.
 Thus, it is a preferred choice for the layman, but not for the economists.

 Unfortunately, the disadvantages of nominal GDP are more apparent than the advantages of it.
 Let’s have a look –

 - It doesn’t consider the effect of inflation: This is a big negative.
 Inflation affects an economy so very intensely.
-And not considering the effect of inflation in computing GDP is a big no. Not considering inflation for computation of nominal gross domestic product may be easier, but not a valid computation for experts in the field.
+And not considering the effect of inflation in calculating GDP is a big no. Not considering inflation for calculation of nominal gross domestic product may be easier, but not a valid calculation for experts in the field.

-- It doesn’t compare similar results: Comparing the result of previous year at previous year’s market price with the result of this year with this year’s market price isn’t the right thing to do; because there are many factors that have changed or remained same.
+- It doesn’t compare similar results: Comparing the result of the previous year at the previous year’s market price with the result of this year with this year’s market price isn’t the right thing to do; because there are many factors that have changed or remained same.
 That’s why we need to take a base price/quantity to reach the right conclusion.

-This has been a guide to What is Nominal GDP, Nominal gross domestic product calculation along with its advantages and disadvantages.
+This has been a guide to what is Nominal GDP(Gross Domestic Product).
+Here we discuss its definition along with how to calculate Nominal GDP with examples.
+And its advantages & disadvantages.
 You may also have a look at these articles below to learn more.